 Straight away it feels part of the scenery.
-An attractive, tasteful makeover of the bff other Frangipani tea room turns the eccentric diagonal shape that typifies units on this street has of south Liverpool into a cosy space.
+An attractive, tasteful makeover of the former Frangipani tea room turns the eccentric diagonal shape that typifies units on this street into a cosy space.
 As befits a cafe that eschews meat and single-use plastic, there’s a hefty reclaimed vibe at Meatless.

 Two long church pews, rescued from a church in Widnes, are a striking feature, while bare brick, buffed-up scaffolding planks and plenty of greenery ensure Meatless looks contemporary without laying it on thick.
 Clove-studded oranges are the… well, clove-stuffed oranges on the cake.

 The menu is smartly simple.
 Breakfast is available in vegetarian and vegan flavours for £8.50, whole avocado with feta and poached eggs on sourdough is £7.
 Granola bowls and homemade beans on toast (which sound well worth investigating) are also available.

 Lunch and evening meals at Meatless are junk-food flavoured, with lots of burgers and chips.
 The former come in the form of soya patties or spicy black beans.
 There’s also semolina-crusted halloumi, which is crispy, chewy and chunky.
 It’s available in the vegan brioche, or in Buddha bowls or fried with pomegranate molasses.
 We’ve tried it and expect it will be a best-seller.
 All burgers comes with potato fries and some greenery.